 The EMPA, Short for Swiss Federal Laboratories for Materials Science and Technology, is an internationally renowned Swiss research institute specializing in materials science and technology.
 For years he has dedicated himself to the development of innovative solutions (that we follow) in various sectors, including energy.
-Today, EMPA researchers have taken a significant step forward in the field of rechargeable batteries, developing a slim battery that is not only safer and more durable than conventional lithium batteries, but also more environmentally sustainable.
+Today, EMPA researchers have made a significant breakthrough in the field of rechargeable batteries, developing a thin battery that is not only safer and more durable than traditional lithium batteries, but also more environmentally sustainable.

 This innovation promises to dramatically reduce charging times, leading to profound implications for a wide range of electronic devices, from mobile phones to electric cars.